Skip to content

 • The name should describe what the property is for succinctly, but as with many things a balance should be struck between too short or too long.

-• Choose the officially marketed name for new properties over the ones used in the API if they differ.
+• Choose the officially marketed name (i.e. what is used in Azure Portal or the documentation) for new properties over the ones used in the API if they differ.

 • Abbreviations should not be used and the full words should be used instead e.g.